starship/starship/docs/zh-CN/config/README.md

 ## Rust

-By default the `rust` module shows the currently installed version of [Rust](https://www.rust-lang.org/). 此组件只有满足以下条件之一时才会被显示：
+By default the `rust` module shows the currently installed version of [Rust](https://www.rust-lang.org/).
+The module will be shown if any of the following conditions are met:

-- 当前目录包含 `Cargo.toml` 文件
+- The current directory contains a `Cargo.toml` file
-- 当前目录包含一个使用 `.rs` 扩展名的文件
+- The current directory contains a file with the `.rs` extension

 ### 配置项